 The Rhinoplasty Consultation

-The next part of the consultation is a discussion where Dr. Dickinson wants to hear what you would like to change regarding the shape of the nose.
-During this part of the consultation Dr. Dickinson spends time educating patients on the different anatomical terms of the nose.
+The next part of the consultation I would like to hear what you would like to change regarding the shape of the nose.
+During this part of the consultation, I spend time educating patients on the different anatomical terms of the nose.
 Once the terms are understood, time can be spent discussing the changes and degree of changes.

 It is helpful if you bring to the consultation photographs of noses you like.
-These can include before and after rhinoplasty photographs from other websites or noses of friends, family, or celebrities.
+These can include before and after rhinoplasty photographs from my website or other websites, or noses of friends, family, or celebrities.
 The photos help describe the attributes of noses that you, the patient, would like your nose to look like.
 During the consultation you could say, “I like this feature or that feature.
 That nose is too upturned or upturned just right.
 Too wide, too narrow, or just right.”

-For patients who wish to change their side profile or tip position, we use photo software to help us describe the goals of the profile that the patient would like to achieve.
+For patients who wish to change their side profile or tip position, we use Vectra photo software to help us describe the goals of the profile that the patient would like to achieve.
 The photos do not guarantee and exact replica, they just facilitate discussion.
 We use the Vectra camera to take a photograph of your face.
 The photograph is then integrated into software, and we morph the image together to get an idea of which changes you would like to accomplish to your nose.
 The Vectra software is very helpful in defining your goals and which surgical maneuvers we will perform on your nose.

 The surgery for a rhinoplasty operation is performed under general anesthesia.
-The patient does not see, hear or feel anything.
+You will not see, hear or feel anything.
 On average, a rhinoplasty operation can take anywhere from one hour to three hours.

 Rhinoplasty operations that require grafts from other parts of the body such as ear cartilage, rib cartilage, or fascia will make the operation longer.
 If it takes longer than three hours it simply means we are being particular to make it the best we can.

-After the rhinoplasty operation, the patient will wear an external nasal splint.
+After the rhinoplasty operation, you will wear an external nasal splint.
 The external nasal splint remains in place for one week.
 If significant septal work has been done, there are internal nasal stents that remain in place for two days.
 There is no nasal packing.